Chris-hughes10/pytorch-accelerated/README.md

 - Users that are familiar with PyTorch but would like to avoid having to write the common training loop boilerplate to focus on the interesting parts of the training loop.
 - Users who like, and are comfortable with, selecting and creating their own models, loss functions, optimizers and datasets.
-- Users who value a simple and streamlined feature set, where the behaviour is simple to debug, understand, and reason about!
+- Users who value a simple and streamlined feature set, where the behaviour is easy to debug, understand, and reason about!

 ### Who should not use pytorch-accelerated?